Top Picks for the 10 Best Bachelor’s in Psychology Jobs

 Everyone is fascinated with what makes human beings tick.
 That’s probably why choosing a bachelor’s degree in psychology is one of the most popular college majors in the United States.

-According to a recent survey by the National Center for Education Statistics, psychology is the sixth most popular major in the entire country.
-More than 115,000 graduates earned bachelor’s degrees in the field that year, part of a trend that has been continuing for decades.
+According to a recent survey by the National Center for Education Statistics, psychology is the fifth most popular major in the entire country.
+About 127,000 graduates earned bachelor’s psychology degrees in 2021, part of a trend that has been continuing for decades.

 There’s no question that bachelor’s degree in psychology jobs offer more choices and a better payout than psychology associate’s degree jobs.
 If you’re serious about preparing for your career in psychology then a bachelor’s degree, at minimum, is going to be in your future.